saper/isoc-wp/readme.markdown

    * Click "Add to Menu".
 "Home" will now appear on the menu.
    * Press the "Save Menu" button.

+   Alternatively you can add Categories to the menu using the Categories box farther down the page.

 Associate Menus with Theme Locations
 ------------------------------------